inbasic/ignotifier/README.md

 2. Run "node compile\install.js" to run ignotifier in a new Firefox profile.
 To make xpi run "node compile\install.js --xpi".
 For more options use "--help"

 ###How to try precompiled latest version
+1. Select the right branch
-1. Browse the src directory
+2. Browse the src directory
-2. Download the raw *.xpi file
+3. Download the raw *.xpi file
-3. Drag and drop it into Firefox
+4. Drag and drop it into Firefox